 Despite his best efforts, even Larry Kim needs to stop working and sleep sometimes.
 If you or your team isn’t available to answer texts outside of business hours or on the weekend, be sure to schedule your extensions to only show during hours your team is ready to respond to customer’s messages.

 That means that advertisers who want to see how many texts their message extensions are generating have to create their own system to track and measure the success of their message extensions.
-Some advertisers have found success by either tracking how many texts they receive with their message text or by using a different number exclusively for the AdWords message extensions.
+Some advertisers have found success by either tracking how many texts they receive with their message text or by using a different number exclusively for the Google Ads message extensions.

 Keep an eye out for this extension within your account as Google plans to roll them out to all advertisers over the coming weeks!